StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

    * Check the filters placed on the telemetry stream in [StackState](#stackstate).
 These should match the data received from the external source.
 3. If all metrics are missing from StackState, ???

+### StackState Agent

+For integrations that run through StackState Agent, StackState Agent is a good place to start an investigation.
+- Check the [StackState Agent log](/setup/agent/about-stackstate-agent.md#deploy-and-run-stackstate-agent-v2) for hints that it has problems connecting to StackState.
+- The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
+This command will not send any data to StackState.
+Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.

+Note that for the Kubernetes and OpenShift integrations, different Agent types supply different sets of metrics.

+- **StackState Agents (node Agents):** Supply metrics from the node on which they are deployed only.
+If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
+- **Cluster Agent:** ???
+- **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from `kube-state-metrics`.

+### StackState receiver

+The StackState receiver receives JSON data from the StackState Agent.

+- Check the StackState receiver logs for JSON deserialization errors.

 ### Kafka

 Telemetry data from push-based integrations is stored on Kafka on the topic `sts_multi_metrics`.
 When data becomes available on the Kafka bus,`kafkaToES` reads data and stores it in an Elasticsearch index.